mfernest/SEBC/storage/hdfs_testing.md

 ## <center> HDFS Lab: Replicate to another cluster

-* Choose a replication partner in class
+* Choose a partner in class
-* Configure a replication directory for your lab partner
+* Create a replication directory named after your partner's GitHub name
-* Teragen a ~400MB file
+* Let each partner teragen 1 GB of records
-    * Replicate to the directory your partner made for you
+* Replicate your partner's teragen file to the directory your made for them
-* Email a screenshot showing the received files exist on your system
-    * You can use thre HDFS File Browser in Cloudera Manager if you wish
+* Using the HDFS Browser in Cloudera Manager, get a screenshot that shows your partner's file
+    * Name this file <code>storage/0_<partnerGitHub>_<yourGitHub>.png</code>

 ---
 <div style="page-break-after: always;"></div>

 ## <center> HDFS Lab: Test HDFS performance

-* Use the steps outlined in [Michael Noll's blog](http://www.michael-noll.com/blog/2011/04/09/benchmarking-and-stress-testing-an-hadoop-cluster-with-terasort-testdfsio-nnbench-mrbench/) as a guide.
-* Run terasort twice
+* Run terasort three times
-    * Use the <code>time</code> command to capture each run
+    * Use the <code>time</code> command to capture each run's duration
-    * Use <code>terasort</code> on the file you created in the last lab
+    * Use the file you created with <code>teragen</code> in the last lab
-    * Use <code>terasort</code> on the file replicated to your HDFS
+    * To use one directory target for all three runs, remember to delete the previous output
-* Email the results of these runs; be sure to include the <code>time</code> results.
+* Record the output nd duration of these jobs in the file <code>storage/1_terasort_tests.txt</code>
-    * Please omit the task completion percentages from the output.
+    * You can remove the percentage milestones to shorten the file

 ---
 <div style="page-break-after: always;"></div>

 ## <center> HDFS Lab: Enable HDFS HA

-* Use the CM Wizard to enable HA
+* Use the Cloudera Manager wizard to enable HA
-* Capture/email your HDFS service main page when complete
+    * Once configured, get a screenshot of the HDFS Configuration tab
+        * Name the file <code>storage/2_HDFS_HA.png</code>
-* Add an <code>instructor</code> user in CM
+* Add an <code>instructor</code> to your CM users
-    * Assign the Operator role to this user
+    * Assign the <code>Operator</code> role to this user
-    * Use the password <code>cloudera</code>
+    * Assign the password <code>cloudera</code> to this user
-* Email the URL of your CM instance when this account is ready
+    * Get a screenshot that shows both CM users and their roles; name the file <code>storage/3_CM_users.png</code>
+* Email the instructors once you have completed these labs.